OxfordDemSci/dgg-www/www/public_html/md/privacy.md

 <h5 class="fw-bold">Our contact information</h5>
 <p>
-Contact us at
-<a href="(mailto:digitalgendergaps@gmail.com">if you have any questions, concerns or
+Contact us at <a href="(mailto:ridhi.kashyap@nuffield.ox.ac.uk">ridhi.kashyap@nuffield.ox.ac.uk</a> if you have any questions, concerns or data enquiries.
-data enquiries</a>.
 </p>